-Reported but not settled (RBNS) balances are disclosed in technical provisions in Solvency II but in payables in IFRS.
-Ceded RBNS balances are disclosed in reinsurance recoverables in Solvency II but in reinsurance receivables in IFRS.
+RBNS balances are disclosed in technical provisions in Solvency II but in payables in IFRS.

 D.2.15 Information on Actuarial Methodologies and Assumptions

 Principal assumptions used in the determination of technical provisions

 Solvency II requires assumptions to be based on best estimate.
 The assumptions are revised on a regular basis to adjust for recent experience and changes to market factors.